DexTrac-Inc/cl_jobs/README.md

 4. In dry-run mode, show jobs that would be reapproved
 5. In execute mode, reapprove the identified jobs

-Both the cancellation and reapproval scripts use connection retry logic to handle large batches of jobs and temporary network issues.
+All scripts use connection retry logic to handle large batches of jobs and temporary network issues.

 ## Logging